FraxFinance/frax-oft-upgradeable/scripts/UpgradeFrax/README.md

 #### 3. Remove lockbox liquidity
 From the team msig, send the (m)FRAX/(m)sFRAX to the Ethereum team msig, removing liquidity from the lockbox.

-#### 4. Deploy Fraxtal lockboxes
+#### 4. Upgrade Fraxtal OFTs to lockboxes
-Deploy frxUSD/sfrxUSD lockboxes on Fraxtal.
-These lockboxes will be connected to the upgradeable OFTs.
+Deploy frxUSD/sfrxUSD lockboxes implementations on Fraxtal and upgrade the Fraxtal OFT proxies to point to the new implementations.

 #### 5. Add liquidity to lockboxes
 Frax team to add the respective FRAX/sFRAX liquidity to the frxUSD/sfrxUSD lockboxes.